wp-plugins/multisite-robotstxt-manager/readme.txt

 = Q) I run a real Multisite Network, all Sites are in a Path, don't they need a robots.txt file? =

-A) No, only the root / network Website should have a robots.txt file.
+A) From what I understand, no....
+The root / network Website will contain the only robots.txt file.

 = Q) The Sitemap URL isn't working when viewing a robots.txt file from a directory, what's wrong? =